CKMA-FM

 CKMA-FM is a Canadian radio station, broadcasting at 93.7 FM in Miramichi, New Brunswick.
-Owned by Radio-MirAcadie Inc., the station broadcasts a French-language community radio format for the region's Acadian community.
+Currently owned by C médias, the station broadcasts a French-language community radio format for the region's Acadian community.

 On June 14, 2010, CKMA-FM applied to the CRTC to add a transmitter at Neguac, New Brunswick to operate on 102.9 MHz which received approval on August 6, 2010.
-Neguac's repeater callsign will be CKMA-FM-1.
+Neguac's repeater callsign is CKMA-FM-1.

 The station is a member of the Alliance des radios communautaires du Canada.

+On December 19, 2022, CKMA rebranded to C93 and is now owned by C médias.
+On the same day, CJPN in Fredericton, CHQC in Saint John, and CKRH in Halifax also adopted the "C" branding from C médias.